floragunncom/search-guard-docs/_content/_docs_installation/installation.md

 The `searchguard.ssl.transport.pem*` keys define the paths to the node certificate, relative to the Elasticsearch `config` directory.

-The `searchguard.authcz.admin_dn` entry configures the admin certificate that you can use with sgadmin or the REST management API.
+The `searchguard.authcz.admin_dn` entry configures the admin certificate that you can use with sgctl or the REST management API.
 You need to state the full DN of the certificate, and you can configure more than one admin certificate.

 If you want to use TLS also on the REST layer (HTTPS), add the following lines to `elasticsearch.yml`